The Protein Streak Seeding Project

 Streak seeding is useful when the initial crystallization experiments yield crystals which are too small (less than 40um in size) and/or of low quality and can not be used for structure determination.
 To obtain higher quality crystals, a new reaction is setup like the original one, however, before incubation, small fragments of the initially obtained crystals are transferred to the new protein-reagent mixture to bootstrap the crystallization process.
 This crystal fragment transfer process is called streak seeding.

-The task of streak seeding consists of three steps (right).
+The task of streak seeding consists of three steps (Fig.2).
 First, the tool to be used is washed in clean water to remove any residue.
 Second, the tool is used to touch and probe the existing crystals thus breaking them up into fragments and picking some up.
 Third, the tool is streaked through the fresh mixture, which deposits some of the fragments in it.
-For this to work, the tool has to have the necessary properties to be able to break up, retain and release crystal fragments.
-Typically, various types of hair, bristles, whiskers or horse tail are used.
+For this to work, the tool has to have the necessary properties to be able to break up, retain and release crystal fragments, thus the material it is made of is very important factor in for the efficiency of the procedure.
+Traditionally, various types of hair, bristles, whiskers or horse tail have been used.

 Automatic streak seeding video